Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Always-validity and regret analysis

-We can now explain why the regularization sequence $\{\lambda_{t}\}_{t=1}^{T}$ is designed as in \eqref{eq:main_online_regularization}.
-Intuitively, the optimal choice of sequence is an outcome of bias-and-variance trade-off.
+We now explain the design principle of the regularization sequence $\{\lambda_{t}\}_{t=1}^{T}$ for the optimistic online regularization scheme at \eqref{eq:main_online_regularization}.
+In principle, our goal is to design a regularization sequence $\{\lambda_{t}\}_{t=1}^{T}$ that warrants the online LASSO procedure (Definition \ref{def:online_lasso_procedure}) with always-validity by constructing an always valid estimation error bound process (Definition \ref{def:always_valid_error_bound}).
+Intuitively, the optimal choice of the sequence is an outcome of the bias-and-variance trade-off.
 Bias arises as a shrinkage effect from $l_1$-regularizer and grows as $\lambda_{t}$ increases.
 Besides, $l_1$-regularizer offsets fluctuations in the score function process $\{\nabla \mathcal{L}_{t}(\theta)\}_{t=1}^{T}$.
-Hence, an optimal choice of $\{\lambda_{t}\}_{t=1}^{T}$ is the smallest envelop that is large enough and \textit{always} controls score fluctuations during the whole pricing process.
+Hence, an optimal choice of $\{\lambda_{t}\}_{t=1}^{T}$ is the smallest \textit{envelop} that is large enough and \textit{always} controls score fluctuations during the whole pricing process.

-In principle, our goal is to design a regularization sequence $\{\lambda_{t}\}_{t=1}^{T}$ that warrants the online LASSO procedure in Section \ref{sec:OOLASSO_procedure} with always-validity.